pyepics/pyepics/doc/wx.rst

   ogl.Shape subclass that needs PV callback support.

-  The main method is PVChanged(self, raw_value), which should be overriden in the subclass to provide specific processing based on the changed value.
+  The main method is PVChanged(self, raw_value), which should be overridden in the subclass to provide specific processing based on the changed value.

   There are also some built-in pieces of functionality.
 These are